therdas/asm8085/doc/assembler/assembler.md

 + Lables are case-sensitive, that is, `MyLabel: …` is different from `mylabel: …`
 + A label must not be entirely made of numbers and the letters A, B, C, D, E or F (case-insensitive), as that might be confused with a number, due to neutrino's duck-typing.

-For best practises, it is recommended that you follow the same naming rule as is used in naming C variables.
+For best practises, it is recommended that you follow the same naming rule as is used in naming C variables, along with not using any proper `name`s, that is, the names of the registers (namely, a, b, c, d, e, h, l, sp, psw, pc)

 ### Keywords
 Every documented 8085 instruction is included in neutrino.
 In addition, keywords are not case-sensitive (unlike labels).
 That is, these are roughly equivalent: